 Of course, I’ve had to re-learn to be creative in my storage – like hiding non-perishables under beds, and routinely keeping some items both households use a lot in the trunk of my car.
 Then they’re ready at either house and take no space in the house. 🙂 For younger members of the Sandwich Generation, with kids still at home, this might be the norm.
 For those of us who are boomers and seniors, with smaller downsized households, it can definitely require us to regain a plan-ahead mind-set that many of us, starting with ME, have not had to utilize for some time.

 I know these might seem like such little tips for taking care of the elderly parents and grandkids.
-But for many of us in the Sandwich Generation, they're also ones that are so easy to forget.
+But for many of us dealing with the Sandwich Generation challenges, they’re also ones that are so easy to forget.
 Until you are in the bathroom, with no one around, and no toilet paper in sight, because your senior parents and kids or grandkids have been keeping you extra busy with multiple doctor appointments, therapy appointments, and errands!
-And while you are out stocking up, don't forget to sometimes forget the practical and go for the encouraging – for yourself and your family – with something simple and fun like pink flowers for no reason, except of course, that it's Pink Saturday – and really, that IS a great reason! 🙂
+And while you are out stocking up, don’t forget to sometimes forget the practical and go for the encouraging – for yourself and your family – with something simple and fun like pink flowers for no reason – and really, that IS a great reason! 🙂